I Can Problem Solve (ICPS)

 There is formal support available for implementation of I Can Problem Solve (ICPS) as listed below:

-With our partnership with the Center for Safe Schools in Camp Hill, PA, a group of trainers provides train-the-trainer workshops, personal coaching in individual classrooms, training of onsite coaches, and consultation as need free of charge.
-Contact Stacey Molnar-Main at email@example.com and telephone at (717) 763-1661 Ext.
-128.
+Dr. Myrna Shure, in partnership with ICPS Programs at the Center for Schools and Communities in Camp Hill, PA, a group of international trainers provides train-the-trainer workshops, personal coaching in individual classrooms, training of onsite coaches, consultation, and technical assistance as needed.
+Contact Stephanie Colvin-Roy at email@example.com or (717) 763-1661 ext.
+209.

 There are fidelity measures for I Can Problem Solve (ICPS) as listed below:

-A fidelity checklist is available to those attending a train-the-trainer workshop.
+A fidelity checklist, ICPS Program Planner, (Pre/Post) Implementer Self Questionnaire and (Pre/Post) Childhood Behavior Rating Scale are all available to those attending a train-the-trainer workshop.
 The checklist consists of evaluating the extent to which a teacher, or adult implementer, teaches the concepts as intended and uses a problem-solving approach when handling problems that come up in real life.

 Implementation Guides or Manuals